slolab/.github/profile/README.md

 understand their strengths and limitations, guiding their effective application and improvement.*

-By combining these efforts, we aim to empower the research community with the tools and insights needed to drive impactful discoveries in biomedical science.
+By combining these synergistic angles, we aim to empower the research community with the tools and insights needed to drive impactful discoveries in biomedical science.

 ## Get involved